Are Mopeds and Scooters Considered Motorcycles? - Jones Law Group - Your Lawyers for Life

 Common Injuries After Scooter, Motorcycle, or Moped Crashes

 Every rider, even those on mopeds going at a slow speed, should always wear a helmet as well as other protective gear whenever they’re on the road.
-If they don’t, they’re at risk for suffering a wide range of horrible injuries.
+If they don’t, they’re at risk of suffering a wide range of horrible injuries.
 These are just a few:

 Any sort of catastrophic injury can also result in severe emotional trauma that can last for decades.
 Not only do injury victims have to undergo extremely expensive treatment for their physical ailments, they may also have to go through counseling to deal with the mental issues that can result from an accident as well.